 Maybe it’s a girl thing, or maybe it is just a “me” thing, but when my closet is organized, my life just feels a little less chaotic.
-Despite my best efforts, there are simply times where life gets hectic and it is easier to close the door than to keep it tidy.
+Despite my best efforts, there are simply times where life gets hectic, like right now during this quarantine, and it feels easier to close the door than to keep it tidy.
 Thus, I organize my closet a lot.
 Too often, according to my husband.

 Start de-cluttering your home with our Clutter Free Cheat Sheet.
 Simply click the button below to get your Clutter Free Cheat Sheet delivered straight to your inbox!

-He might be right, because I often wondered, with all this sorting and purging and re-folding and re-hanging, why it still felt like I never had anything to wear.
-I mean, obviously I could see that I DID have things to wear…..there were countless blouses and sweaters and tee shirts and dresses and jeans….oh, the jeans.
+He might be right, because I often wondered, with all this sorting and purging and re-folding and re-hanging, why does it always seem to feel like I never have anything to wear?
+I mean, obviously I could see that I DID have things to wear… there were countless blouses and sweaters and tee-shirts and dresses and jeans… oh, the jeans.
 There were plenty of things to choose from.
-Why did I hate most of it?
+So why did I hate most of it?

-Years and years of buying just to buy things, followed by another few years of buying things just because they were on sale left me with a closet full of clothes I didn’t really like and with a closet that I kept re-sorting and re-organizing in the desperate hope that perhaps if it all looked better, I’d like it more.
+Years and years of “buying just to buy”, followed by another few years of buying things just “because they were on sale” left me with a closet full of clothes I didn’t really like, and with a closet that I kept re-sorting and re-organizing in the desperate hope that perhaps if it all looked better, I’d like it more.
 But it never worked.
-Despite a closet full of clothes, I still kept choosing the few pieces I did actually like, while all the rest simply took up space.
+Despite a closet full of clothes, I would still only choose the few pieces I did actually like, while all the rest simply took up space.

 I’m not proud of my bad habits, and I now realize how destructive those years of insatiable consumption really were.
-I am so thankful to finally be on a different path, one not controlled by always needing more.
-Even so, sometimes I feel like I am constantly trying to dig out of this mess I made.
+I am so thankful to finally be on a different path; one not controlled by always needing more.
+Even so, sometimes I would feel like I was constantly trying to dig out of the mess I made.

-I finally decided to take a more drastic approach with my closet.
-Inspired by my dear friend Edie’s closet tips, I invested in some very nice hangers, the cool skinny kind that are covered in velvet so your clothes don’t fall off.
-I only bought 40 because I couldn’t bear the thought of spending any more, and I figured 40 would be enough to hold all the clothes I actually liked.
+So I finally decided to take a more drastic approach with my closet.
+Inspired by my dear friend Edie’s closet tips, I invested in some very nice hangers—the cool skinny kind that are covered in velvet so your clothes don’t fall off.
+I only bought 40 because I couldn’t bear the thought of spending anymore, and I figured 40 would be enough to hold all the clothes I actually liked.